openooh/screen-id/README.md

 Problems:

 * Moving assets (already a hard problem) are also a hard-problem in this case.
 While it's possible we could handle that definitionally (e.g. instead of providing a "screen identifier" maybe buyers / DSPs are generally more interested in "where did people see an ad" in which case geographic keys seem very interesting
+* For Placekey in particular...
+ID may change as businesses change.
+We are working in advertising though, maybe that's desireable?

 ## 2. A format/protocol for exchanging IDs

 How do we pass this?
 Another OpenRTB extension, with perhaps some names if serialized? e.g.